neondatabase/website/content/docs/guides/schema-diff-tutorial.md

 enableTableOfContents: true
 ---

 In this guide we will create an initial schema on a new database called `staging` on our `main` branch.
 We'll then create two child development branches called `dev/alex` and `dev/jordan`, following our recommended convention for naming development branches.
-After making schema changes on `dev/jordan`, we'll use use the **Schema Diff** tool on the **Restore** page to get a side-by-side, Github-style visual comparison between these two development branches.
+After making schema changes on `dev/jordan`, we we'll use the **Schema Diff** tool on the **Restore** page to get a side-by-side, Github-style visual comparison between these two development branches.

 ## Initial Setup